Old Spanish Trail (auto trail): Arizona

 The OST crosses the state mostly along historic portions of old US 80 signed Arizona State Route 80, entering Arizona southwest of Rodeo and exiting the state by crossing the Colorado River north of Yuma.
 One exception to the US-80 route is at Ligurta, where the OST followed the Butterfield Stage Route up to Dome, then South down US-95 to reconnect with the US-80 route.

 California

 Driving West, the old road continues to follow US 80 to Boulevard and then diverts onto Campo Road, cosigned California State Route 94.
 In Spring Valley, the trail diverges from 94 and continues along Campo Road to Lemon Grove, where it turns left and travels down Lemon Grove Avenue, which becomes Imperial Avenue into San Diego.

 By 1931 the Old Spanish Trail had been re-routed to travel along US 80, west of Boulevard, paralleling I-8 as Old Highway 80, which becomes El Cajon Blvd further west.
 In San Diego, the trail turns left at Park Blvd and heads downtown.

-The Western terminus of the Old Spanish Trail can be found at Horton Plaza in San Diego on Broadway and 4th.
-Here, the Pacific Milestone marks the end of the trail.
-It reads, "Pacific Milestone dedicated by our beloved President Calvin Coolidge Nov 17, 1923".
+The Western terminus of the Old Spanish Trail can be found at Horton Plaza Park in San Diego on Broadway and 4th.
+Here, a marble column called the Pacific Milestone once marked the end of the trail.
+It read, "Pacific Milestone dedicated by our beloved President Calvin Coolidge Nov 17, 1923".
+In addition to the OST, the Pacific Milestone also marked the end of the Lee Highway, named for Confederate General Robert E. Lee, a highway that connected San Diego to New York City.
+Due to its association with Lee and public unrest across the United States regarding monuments bearing the names of individuals associated with the Confederacy, the milestone was removed by the San Diego Department of Parks & Recreation on June 12th, 2020.